dustywhite7/Econ4350/SlidesCode/14 - As Audience.md

 # Remember

 Every presentation has two sides!
-Make sure you can excel at each role!
+You should excel at each!

----

-# Final Project

-Describe the patterns of terrorist attacks in Pakistan.
-Materials are on Canvas.
-- Create a dashboard to illustrate the patterns observed in the data
-- Write a technical report (and accompanying executive summary) focused on those patterns
-- Give a short presentation about your findings

-May work in pairs!
-(You're welcome! :smile:)